Why perform Amino Acid Analysis?

 - Valine and isoleucine bonds (Val-Val, Ile-Val, Val-Ile, Ile-Ile) are difficult to hydrolyse and recoveries can be 5-15% lower than expected.

 - Glycine content is often higher than expected because it is a frequent contaminant due to its use in many buffers.
-Analysis of known amounts of amino acids standards is used to determine a compensation factor to correct for differences in ninhydrin reactivity [1-3].
+Analysis of known amounts of AA standards is used to determine a compensation factor to correct for differences in ninhydrin reactivity [1-3].

 Rutherfurd et al: “Amino acid analysis“, Current Protocols in Protein Science, 2009